warmist/scripts/docs/fix/dead-units.rst

 -------

 ``--active``
-    Scrub dead units from the ``active`` vector so they don't show up in the dead units list.
+    Scrub units that have been dead for more than a month from the ``active`` vector.
 This is the default if no option is specified.
 ``--burrow``
     Scrub dead units from burrow membership lists.
 ``-q``, ``--quiet``